Orange left arrow graphic.Orange right arrow graphic.

 2026

-From the Red Centre to the Top End, this tour encompasses Australia at its most remote, historic and starkly beautiful.
+From the Red Centre to the Top End, experience Australia at its most remote, historic and starkly beautiful.
 Encompassing vast Indigenous heartlands, dramatic landscapes and fascinating history from ancient to pioneer to the modern day, the itinerary looks at remote and rural healthcare in the Northern Territory.

 There is a wide range of enlightening, high calibre professional visits throughout the tour, organised with local health care professionals.
 They provide both an overview and an in-depth look covering cultural issues and remote care.
 Through the meetings, talks and time spent with fellow professionals on the ground, gain real insight into the unique features and challenges of providing medical care in the Northern Territory.